Best supermarket cashback apps

 And I wouldn’t go out of your way to visit a supermarket for one of these offers.
 I’ve often been frustrated to find my local branch didn’t stock the item.

-Since uploading a receipt and scanning the barcodes doesn’t take that long (maybe two minutes max) I’d say it’s worth the time taken, despite the small returns.
+Since uploading a receipt and scanning the barcodes doesn’t take that long (maybe two minutes max) I’d say it’s worth the time to get cashback on a variety of products.

 1. Checkoutsmart amd clicksnap are the same group, of you use your receipt on both apps they will van you.